 During the English civil war of the 1660’s, some intellectual activists were called “turncoats”.
 These were pampleteers who switched between royalism and republicanism.
 What interests me is how ironic politics could coincide with profound religiosity.
-It seems that these writers didn’t maintain permanent political commitments, because they believed everything was up to providence.
-There was no issue of conscience for them about their switching allegiances, because God himself might have switching sides, so they just supported whoever was ascendant, because that was assumedly God’s side.
+It seems that these writers didn’t assume any obligation to maintain permanent political commitments, because they believed everything was up to providence.
+There was no issue of conscience for them about their switching political allegiances, because God himself might have switched sides.
+They were free to support whoever was ascendant, because that was assumedly God’s side.
 Among these writers were major figures of English literature including Andrew Marvell.
-Those guys were writing under psydonyms, supporting Cromwell and then the king, getting thrown in jail, and in danger of getting executed.
+Those guys were writing under psydonyms, supporting Cromwell and then the king, getting thrown in jail, and getting executed.
 And they were paid from both sides, and so the issue of mercenary intellect arises here as well.